ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

 source ~/.bashrc
 ```

 Once SDK tools are on the path, run `avdmanager list avd` to print a list of available emulators.
-At the time of writing, I had one device available out of the box: `Pixel_3a_API_30_x86`.
-Take a note of the emulator name, we will need it later.
+At the time of writing, `Pixel_3a_API_30_x86` was set up by Android Studio by default.
+Note the emulator's name, as we will need it later.

 3: Install KVM dependencies to enable nested virtualization: